gabcg/notes/MSI Notes/MSI.md

 The coordinates are written to `.gro` files at each timestep.
 If a coordinates file was generated for each step, there would be a lot of files, so they are combined in a trajectory file (`.trr` or `.xtc` in the case of GROMACS, `.dcd` in NAMD).

-> We write out the coordinates in each file, 2fs each gro file corresponds to 1 ps, so each gro is a frame or step.
+> We write out the coordinates in each file, 2 fs each gro file corresponds to 1 ps, so each gro is a frame or step.
 The time of the ste depended on the frequencies.

 Other files in the output are the energy file (binary) and the log file.